-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the CRA reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, the CRA reported:

 - a.
-The total number of CRA employees compensated in the last pay period of the CRA's fiscal year as 10. - b.
-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the CRA's fiscal year as 22. - c.
-All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$1,001,798. - d.
-All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$3,013,436.
+The total number of CRA employees compensated in the last pay period of the CRA's fiscal year as 12. - b.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the CRA's fiscal year as 19. - c.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$1,410,802. - d.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$3,901,153.

-- e.
-There were 9 construction projects with a total cost of at least \$65,000 approved by the CRA that was scheduled to begin on or after October 1 of the fiscal year being reported at a total cost of \$1,077,283. - f.
-A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before beginning of the fiscal year being reported if the CRA amends a final adopted budget under Section 189.016(6), Florida Statutes, has been presented on page 46 of this report.
+e.
+There were 18 construction projects with a total cost of at least \$65,000 approved by the CRA that was scheduled to begin on or after October 1 of the fiscal year being reported at a total cost of \$7,337,372.